Extension of the Bylaws.

 Outside Performers / Speakers / Accompanists / Conductors

 Allocation can be used to fund up to half the cost of outside performers, speakers, accompanists, and conductors.
-Allocation can be used to fund more than half the cost of outside performers, speakers, accompanists, and conductors after a special request to the ABC board, which will need to be approved by the majority of the board.
+Eligible costs include speaker fees and reimbursements for travel expenses, but allocation may not be used to pay for honorariums.
+Exceptions must be approved by a simple majority of the ABC board.

 No group designated as a “heritage month” may receive an ABC allocation of greater than $9,000.